cs-ed/impacts-snpadilla/README.md

 2. **Impact**: The student will explain how the person made an impact on their field, which in turn, makes an impact on society.
 What solution did the person provide in their field?
 Are there other possibilities we could use this application/computing to solve problems in the world?<br>
 3. **Inspiration**:The student will describe what is inspiring about the person’s background, creation, or innovation considering computer science.
 The student will answer the following: How does the person inspire people from different backgrounds

+Each small group will work together to put their slides onto one master slideshow.
+They will present their computer science heroes to the class as a small group.
+This will support English learners and others who may not feel as secure presenting on their own.

 ## Assessment

 To assess the learning objectives, the teacher will follow a 4 point rubric based off of [projectstem.org](projectstem.org) for each part of the assignment (Background Information, Impact, and Inspiration):<br>